Sumito Yamashita claims 156th Akutagawa Prize | The Japan Times

 “It’s delightful,” said Yamashita during a news conference held at a Tokyo hotel soon after the announcement.

 Born in 1966 in Kobe, Yamashita was long an established playwright and actor but started working on novels in 2011.
-The story of the book is of his actual experience of attending a theater school in Hokkaido where he lived a self-sufficient life along with the other students.
+The story in the book is of his actual experience of attending a theater school in Hokkaido where he supported himself and lived alongside the other students.

 As part of the Akutagawa Prize, Yamashita will receive ¥1 million and a chance to have his work published in Bungeishunju, a well-known monthly literary magazine.